turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 ## Rubric

-This project has 3 evaluated concepts:
+This project has 4 evaluated concepts:

 - Workflow & Professional Habits
-- Comp Recreation with HTML & CSS
+- HTML & CSS
+- Comp Recreation
 - JavaScript

 And evaluation of these concepts is assisted through the final graded section:
-- Functionality (we can't properly assess the 3 main concepts if there is not enough work to grade)
+- Functionality (we can't properly assess the 4 main concepts if there is not enough work to grade)

 ---